cleancodelover/remoting/README.md

-# 📚 Book Reading Platform
+# 📚 Book Sharing Platform

 Welcome to the **Book Platform**, a user-friendly application designed to connect authors with readers.
 This platform allows anyone to sign up as an author, upload their books, and share them with a community of passionate readers.
 Readers can explore, discover, and read books directly on the platform.